Col. Shane P. Morgan CSM Timothy L. Rose

 In January of 2000, the brigade began its participation in the Army's Joint Contingency Force Advanced Warfighting Experiment.
 This ten month period from January-October 2000 culminated in a Joint Readiness Center Rotation where Task Force Warrior tested numerous "digital" concepts and items of equipment to help pave the way into the future for the Light Infantry.

-1 BCT deployed to Afghanistan in support of Operation Enduring Freedom from August of 2003 through May of 2004.
-Elements of the brigade participated in numerous missions throughout the country, including vehicle checkpoints, cordon and searches, air assaults, and search and attacks.
+1st Brigade deployed to Afghanistan in support of Operation Enduring Freedom from August of 2003 through May of 2004.
+Elements of the Brigade participated in numerous missions throughout the country, including vehicle checkpoints, cordon and searches, air assaults, and search and attacks.

-Beginning in January 2010, elements of 1st BCT began deploying to Afghanistan in Support of Operation Enduring Freedom.
-2-22 IN deployed to various locations throughout the country to train Afghan National Army Soldiers.
-1-71 CAV deployed to the southern province of Kandahar while the remainder of the brigade deployed to Regional Command North.
+Beginning in January 2010, elements of 1st BCT began deploying to Afghanistan in support of Operation Enduring Freedom.
+2-22 Infantry deployed to various locations throughout the country to train Afghan National Army Soldiers.
+1-71 CAV deployed to the southern province of Kandahar while the remainder of the Brigade deployed to regional Command North.

-Through selfless service to the nation, these proud Soldiers of 1st Brigade brought great credit upon the 10th Mountain Division (Light Infantry), the United States Army, and all citizens of America.
+Through selfless service to the nation, these proud, but not satisfied Soldiers of 1st Brigade have brought great credit upon the 10th Mountain Division (Light Infantry), the United States Army and all citizens of America.